josephnhtam/live-streaming-server-net/README.md

 Please check the [documentation](https://josephnhtam.github.io/live-streaming-server-net/) for more details.

-> The first stable release will be v1.0.0

 ## Features

 - **RTMP/RTMPS protocol**: Supports the RTMP and RTMPS protocols for streaming audio, video, and data.